 In case you are wondering what to buy, I can recommend the following two vacuum sealers: the FoodSaver FM2100, the one I currently own and the Weston Pro-2300, the one I plan on getting during the next Black Friday.

 Just like the other tools you own, make sure to take care of your vacuum sealer.
 Clean it regularly and maintain it as per the manufacturer’s instructions if you want to use it for various preparedness tasks.
-I can guarantee that this is a really useful tool and once you get the feeling of it, you will tend to vacuum pack anything within reach.
+I can guarantee that this is a really useful tool.
+Once you get the feeling of it, you will tend to vacuum pack anything within reach.

 If you found this article useful, please vote for Prepper’s Will as a top prepper web site: